-$\ \square$ We make every effort to match your transferable courses to our General Education and academic discipline coursework.

-sework from regionally accredited institutions for which you've earned at r is transferable, if comparable coursework is offered at Bowie State. • erves the right to deny transfer credit for coursework completed at o enrollment at Bowie State, but not listed on the application for admission. o emoliment at bowle state, but not listed on the application for aluations carefully.
-Questions and/or concerns regarding evaluation of ld be resolved within 21 days of completed initial evaluation. rves the right to revoke offers of admission for transfer applicants who e minimum 2.00 cumulative GPA through the most recent semester of attendance at last s Pla cement Assessment • e standard placement assessment is granted to applicants who transfer the equivalent of th ree hours in both college-level mathematics and English.
-GED RE CIPI ENTS - Off icial GED Transcript · copy of your GED transcript and score report. sidered official when received directly from the issuing institution in a three school's seal and/or official signature. scaled chivelope wh in the school's sear anayor official signature.
-Mir nimum Requirement :s Individual Score 450 standard score Total Score 2250 combined score of the five subject areas ACT SAT Optional.
-3 A1 Optional.
-HOME S SCH OOLED APPLICANTS Bowie S State e welcomes applicati ons from nationally and/or regionally recognized home-school programs.
-Ott icial Tuanacuint of Ac adamia Wauk On icial Transcript of Ac with traditional letter or numerical grades or narrative assessment of academic progress • ay also be required to submit curriculum vitae describing course content, als and an evaluation of student work.
-The state of the s SAI I and ACT Scores for admission directly from high school are required to submit SAT or ACT scores.
-Toli duffission directly from high school are required to submit SAT of rectly to Bowie State from the testing agency are preferred. · uirement is waived for applicants who graduated high school three or more years before the proposed enrollment date Bowie State Univers Bowie State University only ACT code: 1/12
+- □ An official transcript is required for formal credit evaluation.
+At the discretion of University personnel, unofficial transcripts may be used for advising or counseling. - □ We make every effort to match your transferable courses to our General Education and academic discipline coursework. - □ In most cases, coursework from regionally accredited institutions for which you've earned at least a "C" or better is transferable, if comparable coursework is offered at Bowie State.
+The University reserves the right to deny transfer credit for coursework completed at institutions prior to enrollment at Bowie State, but not listed on the application for admission. - □ Review transfer evaluations carefully.
+Questions and/or concerns regarding evaluation of transfer credit should be resolved within 21 days of completed initial evaluation. - □ The University reserves the right to revoke offers of admission for transfer applicants who do not maintain the minimum 2.00 cumulative GPA through the most recent semester of attendance at last school attended.

+Placement Assessment and Exam

+□ Exemption from the standard placement assessment is granted to applicants who transfer the equivalent of three hours in both college-level mathematics and English.

+GED RECIPIENTS

+Official GED Transcript and Score Report

+- □ Request an official copy of your GED transcript and score report. - □ Transcripts are considered official when received directly from the issuing institution in a sealed envelope with the school's seal and/or official signature.

+Minimum Requirements

+- □ Individual Score 450 standard score

+- Total Score 2250 combined score of the five subject areas

+- □ ACT Optional

+- □ SAT Optional

+HOME SCHOOLED APPLICANTS

+Bowie State welcomes applications from nationally and/or regionally recognized home-school programs.

+Official Transcript of Academic Work

+- Official transcripts with traditional letter or numerical grades or narrative assessment of academic progress are required - Some applicants may also be required to submit curriculum vitae describing course content, instructional materials and an evaluation of student work.

+SAT I and ACT Scores

+- □ Applicants applying for admission directly from high school are required to submit SAT or ACT scores. - □ Scores submitted directly to Bowie State from the testing agency are preferred. - □ The test score requirement is waived for applicants who graduated high school three or more years before the proposed enrollment date - □ Bowie State University SAT code: 5401 - □ Bowie State University ACT code: 1712